lucimobility/luci-sdk-staging/docs/2_Installation/3_install-grpc.md

 `popd`

+**For some systems the .local folder is not looked at for shared libraries by default.
+If you get a runtime error that says grpc_node cannot find libgrpc.so then run the command below.**

+`export LD_LIBRARY_PATH="$HOME/.local/lib":$LD_LIBRARY_PATH`

+**Note: This will need to be done on each terminal you run gRPC node.
+You can add this to your bashrc file if you want it automatically done on each terminal you open**

 Now that gRPC is installed, using the protobuf version installed in the prior step, you are ready to clone and install the ROS2 SDK [repo](https://github.com/lucimobility/luci-ros2-sdk).